Are NDAs legally binding in China? A guide for employers [2024]

 Jul 21, 2023

-Protecting sensitive information and trade secrets has become paramount—safeguarding intellectual property can make or break your competitive advantage.
+When hiring employees in China, you should think about safeguarding intellectual property can make or break your competitive advantage.
 Non-disclosure agreements (NDAs) can serve as vital legal instruments to secure valuable IP and maintain confidentiality in business relationships.
 However, when it comes to the People's Republic of China (PRC), navigating the intricacies of NDAs can be particularly challenging.

 China's rapid economic growth and technological advancements have made it a hotbed for innovation and investment, attracting foreign companies seeking opportunities in the market.
 However, news stories of intellectual property disputes and trade secret theft have underscored the need for employers to understand the nuances of NDAs in China.
 For example, in March 2023, an Apple engineer was accused of obtaining information on self-driving cars and other autonomous systems and then fleeing to China to sell that information to a Chinese competitor.
 What’s more, China leads the world for counterfeit and pirated products, according to a 2023 report from The Office of the United States Trade Representative.
 WeChat, Aliexpress, Baidu Wangpan, DHGate, Pinduoduo, and Taobao are the biggest web-based platforms for counterfeit goods, and China also has physical markets for such products.
 Even so, China's legal framework has raised questions about the enforceability of NDAs within the country.